Skip to Content

 June 19, 2026 Real Estate Development, Sales and Leasing Industry Legal Blog

-Reading Time: 8 minutes
+Reading Time: 9 minutes

 For the farmers, nursery operators, equestrian businesses, homeowners, and commercial landowners who line the corridor, the story did not end when the barricades came down.
 Some owners are still living with drainage changes, access modifications, and easements the project left behind.
-Others will face the next round of acquisition as the corridor, and the projects around it keep evolving.
-This article explains what happened, what rights corridor owners still have, and how to be ready the next time the state comes calling.

-For a full overview of how we represent landowners in these matters, start with our Florida Eminent Domain practice page.
+This article explains what happened, what rights corridor owners still have, and how to be ready if the state ever comes calling again.
+For a full overview of how we represent landowners, start with our Florida Eminent Domain practice page.

 What FDOT Built on Krome Avenue

-The program was delivered as a series of segment-by-segment projects between February 2015 and March 2021.
 Corridor-wide, the work included widening the road from two lanes to four, reconstructing the roadway and shoulders, building new bridges over the C-6, C-4, and C-102 canals, installing 40-foot medians in some sections, upgrading signals, adding multi-use trails, and constructing a truck bypass around Homestead’s historic downtown.
-(Miami Today, Apr.
-6, 2021)

 Each of those line items has a property-rights story behind it.
 Wider pavement and stormwater systems need land.
 Medians and access management change how customers reach a business.
 Construction easements put contractors on private property for months or years.